ropensci/elastic/cran-comments.md

 -------

-This version includes a bug fix.
+This version includes some new features and bug fixes, and now compatible with Elasticsearch v5

 Thanks!
 Scott Chamberlain